 What Is The Australian Trademark Search Tool?

-• The name or logo you want to register is already in use
+• The name or logo you want to register is already in use;

-This comprehensive search tool has several functions.
+This comprehensive search tool offers several useful functions.

 Word Search